A research study to help achieve food secure communities

 Fair Food Futures UK is a partnership

-Our team includes researchers from University of York, University College London (UCL) and the Bradford Institute for Health Research, people who have experienced food insecurity and staff from Bradford and Tower Hamlets Councils.
+Our team included researchers from University of York and University College London (UCL), Bradford Institute for Health Research (BIHR), people who have experienced food insecurity and staff from Bradford City Council and Tower Hamlets Council. .

 This research is linked with the UKRI Food systems transformation project “Fix our food” and UKPRP project Act Early, which aims to improve the health and opportunities for children living in areas with high levels of child poverty.